vporton/courts/README.md

 Consider the Australian jurisdiction where the wheel is patented.
 The same could happen with our crypto courts.

-To solve this big drawback, it is proposed to convert money from a currency of one court to a currency of another court.
+To solve this big drawback, it is proposed to be able to convert money from a currency of one court to a currency of another court.
 Every token in our system consist of a court ID and an _intercourt token_.